Transformers represent belief state geometry in their residual stream: Discussion

 \subsection{Belief state geometry: Why?}

 During training, models do not directly see the hidden structure generating the data---they only see data.
 So how is it that the pretrained model infers belief states in the simplex of the generator states?
 In fact, there are infinitely many distinct HMMs that can generate the same stochastic process~\citep{Crut10a}.
-Despite this fact, any stochastic process has a canonical vector-space representation in the space of probability densities over all possible future token sequences~\citep{Uppe97a}.
+Despite this, any stochastic process has a canonical vector-space representation in the space of probability densities over all possible future token sequences~\citep{Uppe97a}.
 This corresponds to a minimal HMM representation, and we should expect that transformers learn belief state geometry in the simplex over these minimal generator states.
 This canonical geometry for a process provides an explanation for why we were able to find the belief state geometry represented in our transformers.

-In the jargon of Computational Mechanics, it is notable that the recurrent belief states map onto the causal states of the process' $\epsilon$-machine~\citep{Crut12a}.
+In the jargon of computational mechanics, it is notable that the recurrent belief states map onto the causal states of the process' $\epsilon$-machine~\citep{Crut12a}.
 The recurrent states must be distinguished for prediction, even if there exists a generative HMM that is smaller than the $\epsilon$-machine.
-Typically, data can be generated by a much smaller mechanism than is required to predict it.
+Typically, data can be generated by a much smaller mechanism than is required to predict it~\cite{lohr2012predictive, ruebeck2018prediction}.
 Accordingly, transformers and other pretrained models learn much more than just an accurate generative model of the world---they also learn how to synchronize to the hidden state of the world through observed context.

 We expect our main results do not depend strongly on the particular neural network architecture of transformers, except that they (i) utilize a residual stream and (ii) were pretrained on future-token prediction.
-Indeed, we expect to find the same belief state geometry in other neural network architectures like Mamba~\citep{Gu23_Mamba}, although this has not yet been verified.
+Indeed, we expect to find the same belief state geometry in other neural network architectures like Mamba~\citep{Gu23_Mamba}, and recent work building on our discovery has shown that recurrent neural networks do represent the belief state geometry for the processes tested in our experiments \cite{rnn_belief}.
 The generality of our results is thus a powerful architecture-independent insight for interpretability.
 Pretraining will generally induce mixed-state geometry.
 We should then be able to work backwards from this knowledge and the knowledge of the neural network architecture to determine both its world model and how it performs Bayesian updating over its hidden states.